zackstout/beatles-songwriting/README.md

 ### The Aeolian/Ionian connection

 - (p.
 146) The equality of the Ionian and Aeolian "modes".
-- Here there and everywhere, and Yesterday, and the ii-V-i sequence.
+- Here, there and everywhere, and Yesterday, and the ii-V-i sequence.
 (Recall Chapter 3 - yes, the "cyclical vii")
 - aka the vii-III-vi sequence. (pulling us toward the relative minor key.)
 - **Key point: The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).**